Royal Hunt

 Royal Hunt is a Danish progressive metal band.
 The band was founded in 1989 by keyboardist André Andersen in order to combine basic values of classic rock with progressive, current musical elements.
-The name originated from a painting seen in a museum by the founding member/keyboardist André Andersen.
+The name originated from a painting seen in a museum by Andersen.

 History

 Royal Hunt is known for creating melodic music with a progressive and symphonic flair.
-They experienced success during the mid-90s with American vocalist D.C.
-Cooper on their albums Moving Target and Paradox mainly in Japan and Europe.
+They experienced success mainly in Japan and Europe during the mid-90s with American vocalist D.C.
+Cooper on their albums Moving Target and Paradox.

-Throughout their history the band has experienced several lineup changes.
+Throughout their history the band has experienced multiple lineup changes.
 In 2007 they acquired singer Mark Boals, who replaced former vocalist John West.
-In 2011 after numerous requests from fans and promoters worldwide they decided to reunite with their former vocalist D. C. Cooper for a special tour, covering the first four albums of the band.
+In 2011 after requests from fans and promoters worldwide they decided to reunite with their former vocalist D. C. Cooper for a special tour, covering the first four albums of the band.
 They recorded a new album entitled Show Me How to Live featuring the returning D.C.
 Cooper as their permanent vocalist moving forward.
 Cooper also provided vocals for the 2013 album, A Life to Die For, and again provided vocals on "Devil's Dozen", "Cast In Stone" and "Dystopia – Part 1".

 In October 2021, the group announced the completion of songwriting for the new album – "Dystopia – Part 2".
 The album will be released on 28 October 2022.

+For festival appearances in 2024, the band was scheduled to perform with a line-up including their former lead vocalist Mark Boals and Statement's drummer Daniel Rasch Nielsen.
+Boals and Nielsen are temporarily covering for Cooper and Johansson due to the latter's scheduling conflicts.
+The Boals/Nielsen-incorporating lineup will play at Leyendas Del Rock in Spain on August 7 and at Jailbreak Festival in Denmark on August 17.
+The band was crowdfunding towards the recording of a new EP in 2025.

 In Japan, the band is famous for the song Martial Arts, which was used as entrance music for professional wrestler Masahiro Chono.